 The Board serves to protect the public by licensing and regulating Speech-Language Pathologists, Audiologists, and Hearing Aid Dispensers; three separate and distinct professions with their own scopes of practice and professional settings.
-The Board sets entry-level licensing standards, which includes examination requirements that measure the licensees' professional knowledge and clinical abilities that are consistent with the demands of the current delivery systems.
+The Board sets entry-level licensing standards, which includes examination requirements that measure the candidate's professional knowledge and clinical abilities that are consistent with the demands of the current delivery systems.

-Speech-language pathologists provide services in the areas of speech, language, voice, cognition, fluency, and swallowing disorders to individuals across the lifespan.
-They see individuals who may have language problems with verbal expression, auditory comprehension, reading comprehension, and/or written expression.
+Speech-Language Pathologists provide services in the areas of speech, language, voice, cognition, fluency, and swallowing disorders to individuals across the lifespan.
+They see individuals who may have language difficulties with verbal expression, auditory comprehension, reading comprehension, and/or written expression.
 These difficulties could be the result of a stroke, brain injury, or other neurogenic causes.
-Speech-language pathologists perform instrumental procedures within their scope of practice (e.g., Motion fluoroscopic evaluation of swallowing by cine or video recording, Flexible Fiberoptic Endoscopic Evaluation of Swallowing by cine or videorecording, laryngoscopy with stroboscopy).
-Speech-language pathologists coordinate care with Otolaryngologists and other Physicians for these assessments.
-Speech-language pathologists also provide aural rehabilitation for individuals who are deaf or hard of hearing and provide therapy in the augmentative and alternative communication domain for individuals with diagnoses such as autism spectrum disorder and progressive neurological disorders.
-Speech-language pathologists work independently and collaboratively on interdisciplinary teams with other school or health care professionals in a range of settings including schools, medical, community-based facilities, and in private practice.
+Speech-Language Pathologists perform instrumental procedures within their scope of practice (e.g., Motion fluoroscopic evaluation of swallowing by cine or video recording, Flexible Fiberoptic Endoscopic Evaluation of Swallowing by cine or videorecording, laryngoscopy with stroboscopy).
+Speech-Language Pathologists coordinate care with otolaryngologists and physicians for such procedures.
+Speech-Language Pathologists also provide aural rehabilitation for individuals who are deaf or hard of hearing and provide therapy in the augmentative and alternative communication domain for individuals with diagnoses such as autism spectrum disorder and progressive neurological disorders.
+Speech-Language Pathologists work independently and collaboratively on interdisciplinary teams with other school or health care professionals in a range of settings including schools, medical, community-based facilities, and in private practice.

 Audiologists provide services for individuals with hearing loss and balance (vestibular) disorders across the lifespan.
 Audiologists work in a number of professional settings, including hospitals that provide newborn hearing screenings, pediatric clinics, university and hospital audiology clinics, private practice, military facilities, academic institutions, and industrial, research, and forensic settings.
-More recently, there are an increasing number of audiologists who participate in intraoperative neuromonitoring in the state's leading hospitals.
-Dispensing audiologists are licensed to fit hearing aids for populations that range from infants to the elderly.
+More recently, there are an increasing number of Audiologists who participate in intraoperative neuromonitoring in the state's leading hospitals.
+Dispensing Audiologists are licensed to fit hearing aids for populations that range from infants to the elderly.

 Hearing Aid Dispensers provide services to individuals with hearing loss, including fitting, selection, and adaptation of hearing aids and hearing tests for the purposes of fitting and selling hearing aids.
+Hearing Aid Dispensers generally work with individuals over the age of 16, but can work with younger individuals under specified circumstances.